 Premium Cost Of Burial Insurance For People With Sleep Apnea

 Now that you know the types of burial insurance available to you, which type do you think we will choose?

 That’s right.
 The one with the lowest cost and that best fits your situation.

 As mentioned, people with sleep apnea can obtain level death benefit coverage.
 As we said earlier, sleep apnea by itself is not an uninsurable condition.
 However, there may be other health conditions that affect your approval.
 If you are overweight, have diabetes or cancer, or have some other significant health condition in addition to sleep apnea, the chances of a level death benefit coverage are lower.

 That is where we come in.
 We have helped people with sleep apnea AND some other health conditions obtain proper coverage, usually at level death benefit coverage.

 There is no reason that you have to pay an arm and a leg for burial insurance if you have sleep apnea.
 Even if you have additional health complications, we can likely find a policy that will meet your needs and budget.

-As with everything we do, we work with your best interests at all times.
+As with everything we do, we always work in your best interests.
 That means if there is a better option for you than what we can provide, we will help put you in touch with someone who can.